-After the Baldwin County Planning Director and County Engineer or his/her designee has reviewed the proposed Subdivision Plat, application for Development Permit and supporting documentation, the Baldwin County Planning Director and County Engineer or his/her designee shall certify to the Baldwin County Planning and Zoning Commission whether the proposed application complies with these Subdivision Regulations.
+After the Baldwin County Planning Director and County Engineer or his/her designee has reviewed the proposed Subdivision Plat , application for Development Permit and supporting documentation, the Baldwin County Planning Director and County Engineer or his/her designee shall certify to the Baldwin County Planning and Zoning Commission whether the proposed application complies with these Subdivision Regulations.
 If the proposed Subdivision Plat and application for Development Permit complies with the requirements of these Subdivision Regulations, it shall be approved by the Baldwin County Planning and Zoning Commission.
-In the event the Baldwin County Planning Director and County Engineer should determine that the application for a Development Permit is deficient in any regard, the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the application for Development Permit be disapproved.
-Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the application for Development Permit by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
+In the event the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning Director and County Engineer or his/her designee shall detail the application for Development Permit be disapproved.
+Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the application for Development Permit by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the land proposed to be subdivided as their names appear upon the plats in the office of the County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.